At the end of the Third Age

 The crisis of the biblical project

-Due to the social nature of capitalism and its global scale, the crisis of this system becomes a kind of trigger, a cascading phenomenon that triggers a crisis mechanism, going far beyond just the capitalist, but generally the sociosystem framework.
-Capitalism exacerbated as much as possible all the contradictions of this civilization that were dormant before its appearance, both internal and with other civilizations.
-And although the “Clash of Civilizations” by S. Huntington is a typical “conceptual virus”, whose main task is to divert attention from real contradictions, the crisis of capitalism has a powerful civilizational aspect, and threefold: the crisis of European civilization; the crisis of non-European civilizations caused by the influence of capitalism on them, between all its structures of everyday life and popular culture; Earth crisis - due to the global nature of capitalism - civilization as a whole.
+Due to the social nature of capitalism and its global scale, the crisis of this system becomes a kind of trigger, a cascading phenomenon that triggers a crisis mechanism that goes far beyond the capitalist, but generally beyond the socio-systemic framework.
+Capitalism sharpened as much as possible all the dormant contradictions of this civilization before its appearance - both internal and with other civilizations.
+And although the "Clash of Civilizations" by S. Huntington is a typical "conceptual virus" whose main task is to divert attention from real contradictions, the crisis of capitalism has a powerful civilizational aspect, and threefold: the crisis of European civilization; the crisis of non-European civilizations caused by the impact on them of capitalism, primarily its structures of everyday life and mass culture; earthly crisis - due to the global nature of capitalism - civilization as a whole.